Decongestants in pregnancy linked to birth defects

 Mothers were asked about medications they took while pregnant and in the two months before becoming pregnant.

 First-trimester use of phenylephrine, which is found in Sudafed among other products, was tied to an eight-fold higher risk of a heart defect called endocardial cushion defect.
-And phenylpropanolamine (Acutrim) was also linked to an eight-fold risk of defects of the ear and a three-fold increase in stomach defects.
+And phenylpropanolamine (Acutrim) was also linked to an eight-fold risk of defects of the ear and stomach.
 All were associations that had been suggested by earlier studies.

 But for the first time, the authors found links between first-trimester use of pseudoephedrine (also in Sudafed) and a 3-fold higher risk of so-called limb reduction defects.
 Use of imidazolines (found in nasal decongestant sprays and eye drops) was tied to an approximate doubling of risk for an abnormal connection between the trachea and esophagus.